Brett Bodine Racing: Car No. 11 History

 Despite this, Ralphs came back to the team in 2001 as the primary sponsor and Brett signed RedCell Batteries as an associate, and the team received engines from Robert Yates Racing.
 But another blow to the organization RedCell stopped paying its dues midseason, and the team once again was forced to go without strong backing.
 They were able to work through these troubles and had a very successful season.
 They qualified for every race, finished in the top ten twice, the top twenty nine times, and moved up five spots to 30th in the points standings.

 Despite the team's success in 2001 a primary sponsor was not forthcoming for 2002.
 Brett entered the season with just the associates Timberland Pro and Wells Fargo Financial.
 Dura Lube came on to help out early in the season until Brett picked up Hooters sponsorship for the 4th race of the season.
 At the start of the 2002 season the team were way behind in all aspects due to securing sponsorship so late in the season.
 Brett managed no top tens, only 4 top 20s, and 36th in the final standings while missing four races.

 Hooters came back in 2003, but with far less money.
 The team scaled back to only a limited schedule.
 Geoffrey Bodine drove the car in the Bud Shootout at Daytona and Brett ran 5 early season races before Hooters pulled the plug, leaving the team with no sponsor.
 To compound problems, that same weekend in practice Brett was involved in a horrifying crash that sidelined him for several weeks.
-His brother Geoffrey drove the No. 11 Brett Bodine Racing Ford, for his injured brother, in its final race finishing 39th.
+His brother Geoffrey drove the No. 11 Ford for his injured brother in its final race, finishing 39th.
 With no major sponsorship for his team and most of his employees laid off, Brett attempted to run at Indy in a fan-sponsored "Brick Car" where, for $500, fans would get their name on the car.
 The program was a success, but Brett failed to qualify for the race by 0.001 seconds.
 No sponsor was found and the team was sold.